corylk/WinMpcTrayIcon/README.md

 ## Known issues

 * Icons do not update automatically when playing stops on it's own or when MPD is controlled via other clients.
-* Icon changes when toggling play/pause even if the status doesn't change.